boomerang-io/charts/README.md

 Helm charts for Boomerang-io projects ready to launch on Kubernetes using [Helm](https://helm.sh).

-Currently all our charts are Helm v2 charts.
-We are working on creating v3 supported versions.
+All our charts are Helm v3 charts.

 ## Available Charts

 - Boomerang Bosun
 - Boomerang Flow
+- Boomerang oauth2-proxy (forked from [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy))

 ## Pre-requisites

 - Kubernetes
-- Helm v2
+- Helm v3

 Plus any additional dependencies by chart.
 For example Boomerang Flow depends on MongoDB.
 Please read the individual charts READMEs